 The Pavel Haas Quartet was founded in 2002 by the violinist Veronika Jarůšková and the violist Pavel Nikl, who was a member of the ensemble until 2016, when he left due to family reasons.
 Yet their collaboration has continued – Pavel Nikl has been the ensemble’s permanent guest for string quintet performances.
-Since 2004, the second violin has been played by Kateřina Gemrotová Penková, Marie Fuxová and Eva Karová Krestová.
+Between 2004 and 2012, the second violin was played by Kateřina Gemrotová Penková, Marie Fuxová and Eva Karová Krestová.
 In 2016 and 2017, the viola was played by Radim Sedmidubský, in 2018 and 2019 by Jiří Kabát.

 Following their victory in the Prague Spring Festival Competition and Premio Paolo Borciani in Reggio Emilia, Italy in 2005, the Pavel Haas Quartet soon established themselves as one of the world’s most exciting contemporary chamber ensembles.
 Performing at the most renowned concert venues around the globe, the PHQ have to date recorded six critically acclaimed CDs, which have received numerous prestigious awards.
 The ensemble members studied with Milan Škampa, the legendary violist of the Smetana Quartet, with whom they have worked and been friends over the long term.

 In 2007, the European Concert Hall Organisation (ECHO) named the Pavel Haas Quartet one of its Rising Stars, following which they were afforded the opportunity to give numerous high-profile concert appearances all over the world.
 Between 2007 and 2009, the Pavel Haas Quartet held the title of BBC New Generation Artist.
 In 2010, the ensemble was granted a classical music fellowship from the Borletti–Buitoni Trust.